Sarah Ann Henley: Personal life

-Sarah Ann never went back to the Rising Sun in Ashton where she was working as a barmaid.
+Henley never went back to the Rising Sun in Ashton where she was working as a barmaid.
 On 26 January 1900, she married Edward Lane, who worked at a Bristol wagon works.

-With the passing of time, Henley ceased being self-conscious about the affair.
-She even kept as souvenirs the photographs of the two children, Ruby and Elsie Brown, who in September 1896 survived being thrown off the bridge by their deranged father.
+Over time, Henley ceased being self-conscious about the incident.
+She kept as souvenirs the photographs of the two children, Ruby and Elsie Brown, who in September 1896 survived being thrown off the bridge by their deranged father.

-Living to be 85 years of age, she died on 31 March 1948, and was buried 6 April 1948 at Avon View Cemetery.
+Henley died aged 85 on 31 March 1948, and was buried on 6 April at Avon View Cemetery.